 (image via Austin 360)

-There are so many healthy options here that are packed with delicious flavor.
+There are so many healthy options at this Austin, TX spot that are packed with delicious flavor.
 For me it’s always a hard choice between the quinoa bowl with poached egg and pumpkin seed pesto and the yellow tuna poké bowl.
 Located in the beautiful South Congress Hotel, it also featured beautiful design and ambiance.

 (image via The Effortless Chic)